 If all of the previously mentioned steps are followed correctly, creating an Autodesk account and choosing an AutoCAD subscription should be a piece of cake!

-Before concluding this section, it is essential to mention that there is a free-trial offered for new users and a 30-day money back guarantee on yearly subscriptions of AutoCAD.
+Before concluding this section, it is essential to mention that there is a free trial offered for new users and a 30-day money-back guarantee on yearly subscriptions of AutoCAD.

-Furthermore, it is essential to state that since AutoCAD is such a popular design software, many experienced users are willing to share valuable information, tips and tricks for beginners who have no previous experience using the software.
+Nevertheless, since AutoCAD is such a popular design software, many experienced users are willing to share valuable information, tips and tricks for beginners on Youtube channels, blog posts, and magazine articles with those who have no previous experience using the software.

-Don’t worry with a little more practise and research; you’ll be sending 3D models, blueprints, and drafts to your future employer in no time!
+While it is essential to state that AutoCAD may be challenging to master for some individuals, it is a highly recommended 3D modelling software that can be mastered with the help of a private Superprof tutor.
+Therefore, with a little practise and research; you’ll be sending 3D models, blueprints, and drafts to your future employer in no time!